We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Leibish & Co

 The best option for fancy colored diamonds is Leibish & Co.
 They offer an amazing range of high-quality, certified fancy colored diamonds, even as large and rare as 10ct and above.
-The range includes several beautiful fancy yellow diamonds (the most common type of fancy colored diamond), as well as captivating fancy black diamonds, and even this incredibly rare 10.33 carat light pink diamond, worth just under $2 million.
+The range includes several beautiful fancy yellow diamonds (the most common type of fancy colored diamond), as well as captivating fancy black diamonds, and even some incredibly rare pink diamonds.

 Diamond Size vs Carat: How Big is a 10 Carat Diamond?